CesarPazzi/tw-temp/README.md

 # Tw-temp

 Tw-temp is a Twitter bot that uses Beautiful Soup to gather temperature data from Yahoo Weather page (not using Yahoo API) from a specific city.
-Then using Twitter's API, tweets the temperature in Celcius with Twython module at every hour using Github Actions.
+Then using Twitter's API, tweets the temperature in Celcius with Tweepy module at every hour using Github Actions.

 ## Requirements